gcv/appengine-magic/README.md

   it has not yet finished loading.

+### Images service

+With `appengine-magic.services.images`, an application can (1) apply simple transformations to images, either in the blobstore or saved in byte arrays, and (2) access blobstore images through a CDN, with limited resizing capability.

+- `get-image <image-arg>`: if `image-arg` is a string or a blob key, returns an image reference to this blob; if `image-arg` is a byte array, returns an image corresponding to this byte array.
+- `serving-url <blob-key>`: returns a URL pointing directly at a blob image in a Google content delivery network.
+  * `:size`: some resized versions of the given blob are available.
+  * `:crop?`: some sizes can be cropped instead of resized.
+- `transform <image-arg> <transforms>`: applies one or more transformations to an image and returns the result as an instance of `com.google.appengine.api.images.Image`. `Image/getImageData` returns an array of bytes, useful as a response body.
+The `image-arg` argument can be an instance of `Image`, or a string blob key reference, or a byte array.
+The `transforms` argument is a vector of transformation objects, created using the transformation functions below.Keyword arguments:
+  * `:async?`: if true, makes the `transform` function return a future-like object.
+  * `:quality`: a value from 1 to 100.
+  * `:format`: the output format, either `:jpeg` (alternatively `:jpg`) or `:png`.
+- Transformation functions:
+  * `crop* <left-x> <top-y> <right-x> <bottom-y>`: crops an image, each argument is a fractional value from 0.0 to 1.0.
+  * `im-feeling-lucky*`: tries to automatically correct color and contrast; does nothing in the development environment.
+  * `resize* <width> <height>`
+  * `rotate* <degrees-clockwise>`
+  * `horizontal-flip*`
+  * `vertical-flip*`

 ### Channel service

 App Engine has an implementation of server push through its Channel service